ahmedmazariML/Deep-Neural-Networks-and-Machine-Learning-Methods-for-Image-Classification/README.md

-# Master 1 Project at University of Paris Descartes 5, France
+# Master 1 Project at University of Paris Descartes 5, France.
+2016

 # Deep-Neural-Networks-and-Machine-Learning-Methods-for-Image-Classification